d12frosted/elpa-mirror/melpa/find-file-in-repository-readme.txt

-This library provides a drop-in replacement for find-file (ie. the "C-x f" command), that auto-completes all files in the current git, mercurial, or other type of repository.
+This libaray provides a drop-in replacement for find-file (ie. the "C-x f" command), that auto-completes all files in the current git, mercurial, or other type of repository.
 When outside of a repository, find-file-in-repository conveniently drops back to